7 Types of Wedding Films Explained

 The size of the camera files can range from 700 GB to 2 TB in size & most computers cannot open raw video files without using a special video editing software.
 The videos that are produced straight out of the camera are very flat & lack luster.
 The other issue is the sound won't be synced up to the video properly.
 For this reason, if you're keen on preserving every moment of your day, I highly recommend the keepsake film (listed below)

 If raw footage had wings, it would be a keepsake film.

-A keepsake film includes EVERY detail captured on video at your day.
+A keepsake film includes EVERY detail captured on video during your day.
 This includes:

 Getting ready (both partner's perspectives), letter readings, interviews, first look, photo session, ceremony, family photos, grand entrances, first dance, cake cutting, reception games, entertainment, dancing, grand exit, etc.

-Personally, I am an extremely forgetful yet sentimental person, so having access to moments like these are invaluable to me.
+Personally, I am an extremely forgetful yet sentimental person, so having access to moments like these is invaluable to me.

 The biggest complaint I hear from brides after their wedding is that "it all happened so fast". & in the heat of the moment, you forget to breathe & take a look around.

 This is why videography is so special.
 It allows you to have eyes on all of these moments while still being able to enjoy your day.